 and, besides that, I just wanted young people to know what it was like to live in the bush without electricity, without running water and without a store close at hand.

 I've always been a storyteller but I haven't always been an artist.
 The world of Canadian native art would have passed me by if it hadn't occurred to me somewhere in the middle of my sixth decade, that a good story might be even better if it had a good picture to illustrate the point.

 I haven't had any training in the area of art.
 My work is sort of naive, but what the heck...it's my life and I get to paint it any way I please!

 I used to travel back and forth across the country showing my pictures and telling my stories but old age has caught up with me.
 Nowadays I can barely walk let alone load and unload my van by myself.

 I still want to tell stories so a few years ago I decided that it was finally time I learned how to be a techie so that I could sit on my duff and spread the word about Canadian native art and the great Ojibwa through this world wide web thing.

 Who woulda thunk that being a techie is almost as easy as being an artist?
 It's just been a matter of hooking up with the best web site building company in the whole world...and telling some more stories.

 Which is just my way of saying I've finally got a store operational on my website!
-The buttons are are at the top right of the page.
+The link is somewhere up the top of this page.

 I feel like I've given birth!

-It took me way longer than I expected but now it's done.
+It took me waaaaaaaaay longer than I expected but now it's done.